top of page

 Frankie has built a safe home in herself and shares how with others.
 She has built her life from the ground-up with a steady accumulation of practical skills, a deep engagement with therapy, and the cultivation of meaningful relationships.
 She believes that we all have the capacity for great love and that healing is not only possible, but beautiful.

 She doesn’t preach that mindfulness is a magic pill or a miracle cure; she teaches malleability, pausing, and adjusting thought processes, communicating with and leaning on supports.
-Her work is constantly evolving as she does, and her ability to share skills, especially to neurodivergent people and to kids, has been applauded throughout her career.
+Her work is constantly evolving as she does, and her ability to translate skills -especially to neurodivergent people and to kids, has been applauded throughout her career.

-In the coming years Frankie dreams of paying back the money she borrowed to open Zenly, publishing her book 'Good Enough' (part-instruction manual / part-biography), she wants to continue making music, and to broaden Zenly's facilitation of emotional regulation skills training for autistic people.
+Frankie dreams of paying back the money she borrowed to open Zenly, publishing her book 'Good Enough' (part-instruction manual / part-biography), she wants to enjoy making music, and to broaden Zenly's facilitation of emotional regulation skills training for autistic people & people with C-PTSD.